 During the One-Leg Stand test, the suspect is told to stand still while lifting one foot approximately six inches off of the ground and counting aloud until being told to place the foot down.
 The officer times the suspect for 30 seconds and during that period will check for four indicative signs of impairment such as the suspect swaying while balancing, using his or her arms or hopping on their foot to maintain balance and putting their foot down before the designated time has passed.

 It is important to remember that legal DUI/DWI defense strategies are possible, presenting a solid legal argument in court requires the expertise and skill only available through a professional.
 Our firm has extensive experience defending Virginia drivers.
 The Brown Firm PLLC employs experienced DUI defense attorneys that will assess every detail of your case in order to develop a strong and effective legal defense.

 Our goal is to achieve the best outcome possible and if there are any grounds, our team of qualified and experienced attorneys are prepared to aggressively assert that your charges should be dismissed.
 If your charges cannot be dropped, we strive to negotiate effectively with the court and prosecuting attorney in order to help you receive a less severe penalty.
-Call our offices or send us a message online to schedule a free consultation to discuss your case.
+Call our offices or send us a message online to schedule a consultation to discuss your case.